jagjeetdhaliwal/photo_gallery/README.md

 # TO DO

 1. Protecting Session Data using session_set_save_handler() and storing in a database/memcache or both.
-2. Use masonry for better gridding.
+2. Use masonry or customise further for better gridding.
 3. Randomize fallback images to give a better experience to logged out users.
 4.